 With the advent of recordings and experimental jam sessions alongside prolific and respected deep house producer Omid 16B as part of the SOS collective, Demi's own development in the studio and study of sonics accelerated to the next level.
 Several of these collective works were debuted on the acclaimed Ministry of Sound presents SOS - The Club compilation in 2010.

 By the time SOS disbanded in 2013, Native Instruments launched their flagship F1 controller and invited Demi to create a custom sample pack along with some of his future solo work from this sample pack that was featured on two tutorial videos for what has now become one of Native Instrument's most popular and innovative devices for the modern DJ and producer.
 Demi also receives engineer credits on the Balance 25 compilation release by Danny Tenaglia who at the last minute whilst on tour in the UK, was called upon to sit in session to help complete the project .
 The release has gone on to receive acclaimed reviews from the worldwide music press and punters alike.

 Fast forward to 2015 and his first solo EP in 8 years with 'Leave It All Behind' with Cactus on the B-side has picked up cult support among the more discerning underground circles.

-With a desire to have creativity with his output at its optimum, Demi now works under various new-formed aliases which has seen numerous releases already out in the public domain and will gain momentum for 2016 and 2017 with a string of releases and remixes already in place.
+With a desire to have creativity with his output at its optimum, Demi now works under various new-formed aliases enabling him to establish a clear direction for each project he undertakes.

 Several recent podcast mixes for one of the biggest underground labels Cadenza Music and also for the SXMusic Festival where Demi performed , featured many original new works under these new guises he has formed.
 Both have been widely acclaimed as an outstanding and accurate sonic blueprint of what's to come.